 Scheduling Events at Beth Israel

 Initially, only small gatherings may be allowed and only if we can abide by guidelines required.
-Our Operations Event Manager Mendy Strebe can work closely with you to create an event that is both festive and safe.
+If conducting a small gathering is possible within the restrictions, our Operations Event Manager Mendy Strebe can work closely with you to create an event that is both festive and safe.

 Contacting Beth Israel